lambdamikel/Busch-2090/README.md

 The other available keys can also be found on the original Microtronic
-- the original function keys ``NEXT, REG, BKP, STEP, RUN, HALT, C/CE, PGM``, the hex keys for program and data input, and the ``RESET`` button (that keeps the Microtronic RAM contents, unlike the Arduino reset button).
+- the original function keys ``NEXT, REG, BKP, STEP, RUN, HALT, C/CE, PGM``, the hex keys for program and data input, and the ``RESET`` button (that keeps the emulator RAM contents, unlike the Arduino reset button).

 #### Built-In PGM ROM Programs